utkuozdemir/pv-migrate/README.md

    --no-chown, -o                       Omit chown on rsync (default: false) --strategies value, -s value         The strategies to be used in the given order (default: "mnt2", "svc", "lbsvc") --rsync-image value, -r value        Image to use for running rsync (default: "docker.io/utkuozdemir/pv-migrate-rsync:alpine-3-20210522")
-   --sshd-image value, -S value         Image to use for running sshd server (default: "docker.io/utkuozdemir/pv-migrate-sshd:alpine-3-20210522")
+   --rsync-service-account value        Service account for the rsync pod (default: "default") --sshd-image value, -S value         Image to use for running sshd server (default: "docker.io/utkuozdemir/pv-migrate-sshd:alpine-3-20210522")
-   --ssh-key-algorithm value, -a value  SSH key algorithm to be used.
+   --sshd-service-account value         Service account for the sshd pod (default: "default") --ssh-key-algorithm value, -a value  SSH key algorithm to be used.
 Valid values are rsa,ed25519 (default: "ed25519") --help, -h                           show help (default: false)
 ```